zlatinb/muwire/README.md

 ### Running the CLI

 Look inside `cli-lanterna/build/distributions`.
-Untar/unzip one of the `shadow` files and then run the jar contained inside by typing `java- jar cli-lanterna-x.y.z.jar` in a terminal.
+Untar/unzip one of the `shadow` files and then run the jar contained inside by typing `java -jar cli-lanterna-x.y.z.jar` in a terminal.
 The CLI will ask you about the router host and port on startup, no need to edit any files.

 The CLI is under active development and doesn't have all the features of the GUI.